Your session has timed out

 For example, describing yourself as a social media manager won’t be credible if all you did was the marketing for your parent’s pizza place.

 You have to show a steady progression into a management position.
-Each past role should reinforce your place in the next one.
-I will show you.
+Each former role should reinforce your place in the next one.

 Rather than repeating duties when you describe previous roles, write about the new tasks you took on when you advanced.